ElvinC/rocketbeacon/README.md

 * Can be powered externally by 3.3-5V

 ## Assembly
+The assembled PCB can be ordered by uploading the files from `hardware/beacon/jlcpcb` to JLCPCB. `GERBER-beacon.zip` contains the PCB files, `CPL-beacon.csv` is the placement file and `BOM-beacon-v1.0-440MHz.csv` or `BOM-beacon-v1.0-440MHz.csv` are the BOMs for each frequency version (pick one).
+Use the following settings when ordering:

+* Layers=2
+* Thickness=1.6
+* Vias=Tented
+* Remove order number=Specify a location
+* PCBA type=Economic
+* Assembly side=Top side
+* Tooling holes = Added by Customer

 Other than the assembled PCB, an antenna is required.
 For a basic quarter wave copper antenna, you can use `length = 0.95 * 0.25 * speed of light / frequency`, where 0.95 is the velocity factor of copper.
 E.g.

 * For 433 MHz, use a 165mm